 Please note that Hurst does not offer full boarding and require international pupils to have at least one parent resident in the UK.

 Entry requirements and process

-Students wishing to consider Hurst as a Sixth Form option are requested to register by completing and returning a registration form together with payment of the £100 registration fee (which can also be paid online from the Fees and omline payments page), a copy of their passport and recent school report.
+Students wishing to consider Hurst as a Sixth Form option are requested to register by completing and returning a registration form together with payment of the £100 registration fee (which can also be paid online from the Fees and online payments page), a copy of their passport and recent school report.

-Once the registration documentation is received, students will be asked to sit entry tests in English and maths and attend an interview.
+Once the registration documentation is received, students will be asked to sit entry tests in English and Maths and attend an interview.
 If a student is unable to attend an interview at Hurst, we are happy to arrange a Skype interview.

-Based upon the results of the tests and interview performance an offer of a place may be made and a deposit, currently £2,000 for EU students and £11,500 for non EU students, is requested to secure the place.
+Based upon the results of the tests and interview performance an offer of a place may be made and a deposit, currently £2,000 for EU students and £11,500 for non-EU students, is requested to secure the place.

 Students for whom English is a second language will require ESL tuition.
-This is standard to ensure that international students can access the curriculum as quickly as possible, however this will incur an addtional fee.
+This is standard to ensure that international students can access the curriculum as quickly as possible, however this will incur an additional fee.
 Students are prepared for the IELTS examination.

 Hurst will apply to the UK Visa and Immigration Office for the necessary CAS which will be forwarded to parents once received.
 Parents should then contact their local British Embassy or Consulate to obtain a visa.